-Jason is a member of the Centre for Science and Policy (CSaP) network, and is interested in not only the application of emerging technologies but their impact on wider society.
-Jason undertook the first two years of his PhD study at the University of St Andrews, as a member of the SACHI research group.
-He completed his PhD at the University of Cambridge, supervised by Dr Per Ola Kristensson.
+Jason is a member of the SIGCHI Sustainability Committee, underlining his interest not only in the application and use of novel technologies but the broader impact of both research and practice on wider society.
+Jason began his postgraduate work at the University of St Andrews, and later completed his PhD as a member of Christ's College at the University of Cambridge.

 This list includes publications authored by Jason.

 - Jacques, J.T.
 2022.
 Recruiting Developers at Scale: the case for (and against) crowdsourcing.
 In 1st International Workshop on Recruiting Participants for Empirical Software Engineering (RoPES'22), co-located with ICSE 2022.
 PDF Program Video